Cockerton Judgement: Implications

-The Cockerton Judgement halted advanced, or secondary, teaching fostered by the more radical and enterprising School Boards.
+The Cockerton Judgment halted advanced, or secondary, teaching fostered by the more radical and enterprising school boards.
 It prevented school boards from funding anything but elementary schools.
-As an interim measure, the Board of Education established, by Minute dated 6 April 1900, a new system of "Higher elementary schools".
+As an interim measure, the Board of Education established, by minute dated 6 April 1900, a new system of "Higher elementary schools".
 The subsequent Education Act 1902 (Balfour Act), which Morant drafted, created all-embracing local education authorities which had a wider remit and powers to provide public monies to the church schools.
 Morant became Permanent Secretary of the Board of Education in April 1903.